Calorique

 Calorie Needs by Age and Sex

 Calorie requirements vary significantly across different demographics.
-The following table provides general guidelines from the Dietary Guidelines for Americans.
-These numbers represent maintenance calories for moderately active individuals and should be adjusted based on your specific activity level and goals:
+The following table provides broad reference ranges for moderately active people.
+These are population-level references, not personal prescriptions, and should be adjusted based on your specific activity level, body size, goals, and trend data:

 As you age, your calorie needs gradually decrease because of a natural decline in muscle mass (sarcopenia), which lowers your BMR.
 Between ages 30 and 70, the average person loses about 3-5% of muscle mass per decade without resistance training.
 This is why strength training becomes increasingly important with age — it preserves muscle, maintains a higher metabolic rate, and supports bone density.
 Tracking your calories alongside your macronutrient targets becomes especially important as calorie budgets tighten with age.